 - How to find the best career opportunity

-It is especially important for Sophomore and Transfer students to make a connection with either the APCs or their faculty advisor in the first semester on campus so that we can get to know you and help you make the most of your academic program as a Psychology major or minor.
+It is especially important for Sophomore and Transfer students to make a connection with either the APCs or our Coordinator in the first semester on campus so that we can get to know you and help you make the most of your academic program as a Psychology major or minor.

 How do I get the most out of Academic Advising?

 Our primary goal is to help undergraduate students with matters pertaining to academic progress and future career goals.
 Each student is responsible for understanding University, College and Department requirements.
 It is a good idea to visit with an advisor at least once a semester to ensure you are on track and taking appropriate coursework to obtain your academic goals.
 Time is always limited for both the student and the advisor, so below are some recommendations to prepare for an advising meeting.
 Before going to your meeting you might also check our Advising FAQs to see if your questions are listed there.